pawelrychlik/duplitector/README.md

 duplitector
 ===========

 A duplicate data detector engine based on Elasticsearch.
-It's been successfully used as a proof of concept, piloting an full-blown enterprize solution.
+It's been successfully used as a proof of concept, piloting a full-blown enterprize solution.

 Context
 =======